babelfish-for-postgresql/babelfish_project_website/README.md

 ## Submitting a pull request

 The Babelfish project welcomes contributions.
 You can submit a [pull request through Github](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to contribute to Babelfish.
+Note that commits to the Github repo must be signed off with your name and email; include the -s and -m options when submitting your patch.

 When submitting code or documentation, ensure that your code adheres to [community standards](https://www.postgresql.org/docs/current/source.html) and